 This exhibit explores Greystone’s design, from conception to realization.
 With sketches drawn by Olive Arms, photographs of original room designs, and never before seen furniture and decorative objects, the exhibit demonstrates the Arts and Crafts influences in the Arms family home.

-On April 6, 1917 the United States joined its allies – Britian, France and Russia – to fight in World War I. This exhibit features civilian and military clothing in the Jeanne D. Tyler Costume Exhibit Gallery.
+On April 6, 1917 the United States joined its allies – Britian, France and Russia – to fight in World War I. This exhibit features civilian and military clothing.
 The exhibit also features a vignette on Base Hospital 31, formed by the Youngstown Hospital Association in 1917.

 The Valley Experience